ProarchwasTaken/tld_skirmish/README.md

 # Synopsis
-**True Human Tribulation: Skirmish** is a wave-based fighter where you have to fight off 3 waves of enemies.
+**True Human Tribulation: Skirmish** is a wave-based fighter where you have to survive against multiple waves of enemies.
 The game features controller support simple enough that you could play with just an SNES controller.

 # Controls